WebSVG/voronoi/README.md

 # Features details
 * Generate Voronoi Diagram
 * Export to SVG file
+* Shaped Tesselation area with an SVG path
+* Cost map for Seeds sampling from a png file

   ## seeds
 * Edit seeds : add, move, remove
 * Export and import seeds (drag and drop seeds.json) and continue editing of an existing seeds set